yuyichao/explore/julia/new_gc/new_gc.md

 * Next mark bit:

     This is the new bit introduced in the scheme.
-When doing a full collection, we use this bit instead of the mark bit instead for marking so that we don't need to reset the mark bit before the full marking.
+When doing a full collection, we use this bit instead of the mark bit for marking so that we don't need to reset the mark bit before the full marking.
 The meaning of this (next mark) bit and the mark bit will change after each full collection.
 This bit should never set on any valid memory region